Arboretum

 The Sisters of Mercy of New Jersey bought the estate in 1924, moving their College of Mount Saint Mary to the site.
 The college is now Georgian Court University.
 The entire campus is a National Historic Landmark.

 Because it is an integral part of the university campus, the arboretum is free, open daily and not marked by signs.
 We welcome visitors from 8 am until dusk.
-Please enter the arboretum via the main vehicular campus entrance off of 9th Street in Lakewood and tell the security staff you are here to see the arboretum.
+Please enter the arboretum via the vehicular campus entrance off of 9th Street in Lakewood and tell the security staff you are here to see the arboretum.
 Please download and print a copy of the two-page arboretum brochure (which also contains a map showing attraction locations) before you come to the campus (copies of this brochure are also available in the brochure holder along the sidewalk to the main entrance of Jeffries Hall at the front of parking lot A).
 Consider also printing our 16-page, self-guided arboretum walking tour “history and guide” booklet (May 2021 edition), which is designed to be used with the arboretum brochure.
 Directions and a generic campus map (without arboretum attractions shown) are available by clicking here.
 For what’s in bloom or colorful, click here.
 Because we have many deer and the gardens historically featured woody plants, we do not have many annuals or perennials.
-The four historic gardens — Italian, Formal, Sunken and Japanese — are known for their overall themed designs, elaborate and ornate brickwork and marble, and the integration of historic (often centuries-old) statuary, sculptures, fountains (most of which are not functional), Japanese teahouse, and woody plants.
-Many objects were brought over from Europe and purchased by the Gould family.
+The four historic gardens — Italian, Formal, Sunken and Japanese — are known for their overall themed designs, elaborate and ornate brickwork and marble, and the integration of historic statuary, sculptures, fountains (most of which are not functional), Japanese teahouse, and woody plants.
+Many objects are European and were purchased by the Gould family.
 Our campus has been described as “an art museum in an arboretum.”

 Italian Garden